Ann Cook (cookery book writer): Life

 Little is known about Ann Cook's early life, although she was probably born in the late 1690s and possibly in County Durham.
 According to the autobiographical account she included in her cookery book, she worked as a cook and housekeeper; the historian Madeleine Hope Dodds considers it likely that she went into service aged about twelve.
 Ann married John Cook around 1725–1727; (Note: Historians differ on the point: Madeleine Hope Dodds says it was in 1725, Gilly Lehmann suggests it may have been "probably about 1727".) he was the licensed tenant of the Black Bull inn in Hexham, Northumberland.
 The Black Bull was one of the principal inns of the town and contained assembly rooms for social events.
 It is possible that the Cooks were Roman Catholic.
-The couple had at least two daughters—the eldest of whom was born in 1728—and three sons.
+The couple had at least two daughters—the elder of whom was born in 1728—and three sons.

 In 1739–1740, during the Lent circuit of the assizes, Sir Lancelot Allgood, who held positions of high sheriff and Member of Parliament, sent a message to the Black Bull that the visiting judge and his party wanted six bottles of good French wine, and that John Cook should order them in.
 The judge was dissatisfied with the wine and sent a message to Allgood's estate to borrow wine from there; Allgood sent him the bottles as a gift.
 As the original six bottles of wine had been consumed, John charged them to Allgood's account.
 When Allgood and the judge met, they came to the erroneous conclusion that John had charged the judge for the gifted wine.
 Allgood publicly accused the landlord of cheating him, and threatened to ruin him, resulting in a feud between the two, partly inflamed by Ann's defence of her husband.